 - a discussion about the Bible and the Christian life

 - encouragement of one another

 - requests for prayer about spiritual and relational issues; prayer for one another about these issues

 - requests for prayer about physical and emotional issues; prayer for healing for one another

 - talk about how to spread the Good News of Jesus with others; prayer for people who don't know Jesus

 You are welcome to attend and observe our LIFE Group gatherings without any pressure to participate.
 You may be asked if you have anything to share with the group, but there is no pressure.

-(c) Our Accountability Groups (ATOMIC Church) - We call them Atomic Churches because they are so small but also so powerful!
+(c) ATOMIC church - We call them "ATOMIC" because they are so small but also so powerful!
 These groups consist of 2-4 people of the same gender, and meet for accountability in three areas of life: personal spiritual disciplines, personal mission, and personal holiness.
 It is in this setting that we confess our sins to each other and pray for each other's most personal and private needs.
 As one would expect, because of the intensely personal and private level of conversations, this particular gathering is not an environment for guests.